 A lot has changed in 10 years.
 I am now the editor for the newspaper, an avid blogger, and up until yesterday had a full-time photography business.

 I have officially decided to go back to what I love, wildlife and landscape photography!
 I have spent the last week changing my business name and getting ready for my launch sometime next week.

 While I will still offer portrait sessions to prior clients and those referred from clients, the amount of sessions I will take on yearly is only 20.
 Not only will that allow me to do what I really love to do, but it will allow me to really give each client undivided attention for a true custom high-end portrait session.

 I am happy with my decision and feel like a huge weight has been lifted from my shoulders.
 I am nervous, of course.
 Even if I never sell one of my fine art pieces or prints, at least I am enjoying the moment and doing something I absolutely love.
 I feel creative again!

-I plan on setting up a booth at craft and vendor fairs through the year, and of course I will also sell my pieces online.
-While I haven’t actually launched yet, feel free to check out my website at TexasPhotog.com or Facebook.com/TexasPhotog to watch my progress through this transition and to purchase artwork for your home!
+I plan on setting up a booth at craft and vendor fairs throughout the year, and of course, I will also sell my pieces online.
+While I haven’t actually launched yet, feel free to check out my shop to watch my progress through this transition and to purchase artwork for your home!
 Just keep in mind I am currently trying to get everything uploaded and still working on the site.

 Wish me luck!